milesj/packemon/packages/babel-plugin-env-constants/README.md

 };
 ```

-And if you are using TypeScript, you'll most likely need to declare the globals.
+And if you are using TypeScript, you'll most likely need to declare the globals yourself.

 ```ts
 declare global {